johnnycistudent/dogdeal/README.md

 ## Acknowledgements

   * [Stack Overflow](https://stackoverflow.com/), [W3Schools](https://www.w3schools.com/) and [Slack](https://slack.com/) were very useful when coming up against problems that many other people had also encountered.
+  * [https://simpleisbetterthancomplex.com](https://simpleisbetterthancomplex.com) was very helpful providing many tutorials on a lot of different features of Django.
+I also used [https://docs.djangoproject.com](https://docs.djangoproject.com) for the likes of pagination and comments.
+  * The product view was taken and heavily edited from [this bootsnipp code](https://bootsnipp.com/snippets/orOGB).
+  * The shopping cart code was taken and edited from [this nicesnippets code](http://nicesnippets.com/snippet/bootstrap-4-shopping-cart-design-example).
   *